 Usually, with an inflation rate above 2%, you would expect the Bank of England to increase base rates to reduce inflationary pressures.
 However, since early 2009, the Bank of England kept base rates close to 0.5%.
 This is because the Bank of England are worried about the depth of the recession.
 They argued that the increase in inflation (e.g. during 2011) was due to temporary cost-push factors, such as taxes, commodity prices and effects of devaluation.
 Therefore, they tolerated CPI inflation above target rather than risk a deeper recession.

 RPI is still published by the ONS, but it is no longer designated as a national statistic.

 RPI includes more items, such as housing and mortgage interest rate costs.
 It is calculated in a different way to CPIH.
 See: Definitions of CPI, RPI, RPIX

-The ONS also publish a new measure RPIJ - which involves a new method of calculating RPI
+The ONS also publishes a new measure RPIJ – which involves a new method of calculating RPI

 The producer price index measures the price of manufactured goods as they leave the factory gate.

 There is also an input price index which measures cost of raw materials.
 These are both a guide to future inflationary pressures.

 See more at: Input and producer prices